Get help from the council

 are sleeping rough or on the streets

-The council doesn't have to provide housing if you're only threatened with homelessness.
+The council does not have to provide housing if you're only threatened with homelessness.

 2. You meet immigration conditions